cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 ## Broadcast the Transaction

-Once the transaction bytes are generated and signed there are currently three primary ways of broadcasting it.
+Once the transaction bytes are generated and signed there are currently three primary ways of broadcasting it: via the CLI, gRPC, or REST.
+Let's review them.

 Application developers create entrypoints to the application by creating a command-line interface, gRPC and/or REST interface, typically found in the application's `./cmd` folder.
 These interfaces allow users to interact with the application.